NachoEngine/Gorilla_IK_Rig/README.md

 ### How to import the gorilla into a map
-* Open a Blender Project that has maps
+* Open a Blender Project that has the maps
 * Go to "File" > "Append"
 * open the "GorillaTag-IK-Rig.blend" file
 * Inside, open the "Collections" folder